chef/chef-web-docs/chef_master/source/install_server_ha_aws.rst

       $ chef-server-ctl reconfigure

-   This ensures that the Keepalived scripts are regenerated so they are aware of Chef push jobs.
+   This ensures that the Keepalived scripts are regenerated so they are aware of Chef Push Jobs.

 #.
-Restart all servers on which Chef push jobs will run:
+Restart all servers on which Chef Push Jobs will run:

    .. code-block:: bash